ghivert/bright/README.md

-# SCART
+# Bright

-SCART is a library to help you manage your `model` and your `update` function in a [Lustre](https://lustre.build) application.
+Bright is a library to help you manage your `model` and your `update` function in a [Lustre](https://lustre.build) application.
 As you probably know, in Lustre, your model is the only mutable place of the application, and centralize every data your application uses.
 If you're coming from the JS world, it can seems